OkomoJacob/webGIS/2.Open Source webGIS/README.md

 ## Section I: Introduction to Web Technologies
 ### 1.1 HTML
+- By definition HyperText Markup Language, conviniently known as HTML among many developers is the standard markup language for documents designed to be displayed in a web browser.
+It can be assisted by technologies such as Cascading Style Sheets and scripting languages such as JavaScrip, which we'll discuss in details in the succeeding sections.
 - HTML is a data format used to encode the contents and structure of web pages.
-HTML is usually stored in plain text files with the .html file extension.
+HTML is usually stored in plain text files with the `.html` file extension.
 Every time one accesses a web page, using a web browser, the respective HTML file for that web page is transferred and decoded into the visual image that we see on screen.
-Simple web pages, such as the ones we build in this chapter, are composed of nothing but HTML code contained in a single .html file.
+Simple web pages, such as the ones we build in this chapter, are composed of nothing but HTML code contained in a single `.html` file.
 ### 1.2 CSS
 ### 1.3 Intro to Basic JavaScript
 ### 1.4 Intercativity in JavaScript